alsuren/interview-2022-10-31/slides.md

 ???

-* Dashed lines depict that everything is connected to the message broker
-  * Broker = MQTT / NATS / ...
-  * Physical topology not as important as logical message flow.
-  * Re: Access Control:
-      * Devices+Laptops should only be able to subscribe to topics from the same org
+* Rip everything out and use a message broker.
 * Logical message flow is more direct.
+  * Messages routed "directly" from Device to Laptop.
+  * Some topics are durable.
+* Everything is connected to the message broker (dashes)
+* Broker
+  * MQTT / NATS / ...
-* Broker handles fan-out / load-balancing.
+  * Handles fan-out / load-balancing.
+  * Handles access control (needs help).
-* Broker stores for offline clients if desired.
+  * Stores messages for offline clients if desired.
   * Brokers have message size limits, so GraphQL still needed.
 * Not Shown:
   * Auth Service for bootstrapping Device and Laptop
   * Blob Storage for images.